Work and reversibility in quantum thermodynamics: Preliminaries

-If $\rho_S$ is diagonal in the energy eigenbasis, then~\eqref{eq:WUpper} is \emph{tight}.
-It will be convenient to note \cite{D87} that the free energy can also be expressed in terms of the quantum relative entropy
+It is convenient to note \cite{D87} that the free energy can also be expressed in terms of the quantum relative entropy.
+Specifically, $F(\rho_S) = kT[D(\rho_S\|\tau_S) - \log Z_S]$, where $\tau_S = \exp(-\beta H_S)/Z_S$ is the thermal state of the system at the temperature $T$ of the ambient bath.
+The relative entropy is defined as \cite{umegaki1962conditional}